armaneshaghi/DCMPy/pyview/README.md

 PyView
 ======

-This module tries to imitate freeview, which is a cpp package for visualisation of Freesurfer outputs.
+This module tries to imitate Freeview, which is a
+C++ package for visualisation of Freesurfer outputs.
 PyView is designed to work inside IPython notebook only, makes use of advanced visualization and interactive widgets inside IPython notebook.
 Therefore, using it outside IPython notebook fails.

+Warning: This package is constantly changing and unreleased.

 ---